Frequently Asked Questions about the

 How do I register for CDA courses?

-To register for the initial course, EDUC 135, students must first apply for admission to the Montgomery College credit programs: go to the website at www. montgomerycollege.edu to complete the application.
-After being accepted, students may have to complete assessment testing before gaining approval to register.
+To register for the initial course, EDUC 135, students must first apply for admission to the Montgomery College credit programs: go to the website at montgomerycollege.edu to complete the application.
+After being accepted, students may have to complete assessment testing before gaining approval to register for education classes.

 All registration is done online through the MyMC student interface.